jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

   eleventyConfig.setServerOptions({
     watch: ["./dist/assets/css/**/*.css", "./dist/assets/js/**/*.js"],
   });
+}

 // override default config
-  return {
+export const config = {
   dir: {
-      input: "src",
+    input: "src/",
-      output: "dist",
+    output: "dist/",
+    data: "_data",
+    includes: "_includes",
   },
+  templateFormats: ["njk", "md", "html"],
+  htmlTemplateEngine: "njk",
+  markdownTemplateEngine: "njk",
 };
-};
 ```

-Eleventy will now completely ignore the `./src/assets/scss/` and `./src/assets/js/` directories, while build tools and scripts will generate the required outputs in your `./dist/` directory.
-The Eleventy Dev Server will also reload your browser whenever your compiled CSS and JS files change in your `./dist/assets/js/` and `./dist/assets/css/` directories.
+Eleventy will now completely ignore the `./src/assets/css/` and `./src/assets/js/` directories, while your build tools and scripts will generate the required outputs in your `./dist/` directory.
+The [Eleventy Dev Server](https://www.11ty.dev/docs/dev-server/) will also reload your browser whenever your compiled CSS and JS files change in your `./dist/assets/js/` and `./dist/assets/css/` directories.

-Personally, I use NPM scripts combined with [esbuild](https://esbuild.github.io/), [Sass](https://sass-lang.com/) and / or [PostCSS](https://postcss.org/) for most of my projects.
-Eleventy can very easily be integrated in this kind of workflow.
+Personally, I use NPM scripts combined with [esbuild](https://esbuild.github.io/), [Lightning CSS](https://lightningcss.dev/) for most of my Eleventy projects.

 ## 3. Define and structure your data

-Eleventy allows you to work with two data sources:
+Eleventy allows you to work with two main data sources:

 1. **Markdown files** (for the main content) and YAML front matter (for the rest of the data structure) that can easily be turned into collections (more on that later).
 2. **JSON and/or JS data files** that can either be static or dynamic (fetched from an API).